Frequently Asked Questions

 1. HOW DO I DECLARE A GOVERNMENT MAJOR?

-Major applications are available in the Government Department Office, located in 210 White Hall, or here:
+Major applications are available in the Department Office, located in 210 White Hall, or here:

 2. HOW DO I GET A GOVERNMENT FACULTY ADVISOR?

-Students are assigned an adviser when they are accepted into the major.
-You will be informed of your acceptance and adviser assignment by e-mail shortly after the application is submitted.
-If you need any further information about your adviser assignment, please contact firstname.lastname@example.org.
+Students are assigned an advisor when they are accepted into the major.
+You will be informed of your acceptance and advisor assignment by e-mail shortly after the application is submitted.
+If you need any further information about your advisor assignment, please contact email@example.com.